mmyoung/DAPseq_pipeline_nf/README.md

 ```

 ## Parameters

+Parameters can be passed to the pipeline in the command line or be put in a .yml file and passed to the pipeline in a whole (-params-file params.yml)
 ```
 --fq_sheet A tab-delimited file storing the samples information, with five columns: sample,fq1,fq2,single_end,control --fasta    Genome fasta file for the analyzing species.